Shouting fire in a crowded theater: Criticism

 Christopher M. Finan, Executive Director of the National Coalition Against Censorship, writes that Justice Holmes began to doubt his decision due to criticism received from free-speech activists.
 He also met the legal scholar Zechariah Chafee and discussed his Harvard Law Review article "Freedom of Speech in War Times".
 According to Finan, Holmes's change of heart influenced his decision to join the minority and dissent in the Abrams v.
 United States case.
 Abrams was deported for issuing flyers saying the US should not intervene in the Russian Revolution.
 Holmes and Brandeis said that "a silly leaflet by an unknown man" should not be considered illegal.
 Chafee argued in Free Speech in the United States that a better analogy in Schenck might be a man who stands in a theatre and warns the audience that there are not enough fire exits.

 In his introductory remarks to a 2006 debate in defense of free speech, writer Christopher Hitchens parodied the Holmes judgment by opening "FIRE!
 Fire, fire... fire.
 Now you've heard it", before condemning the famous analogy as "the fatuous verdict of the greatly over-praised Justice Oliver Wendell Holmes."
 Hitchens argued that the "Yiddish speaking socialists" protesting America's entry into World War I, who were imprisoned by the Court's decision, "were the real fire fighters, were the ones shouting fire when there really was a fire, in a very crowded theatre indeed.
 And who is to decide?"

-Writer Emma Camp has pointed out that Schenk v.
+Writer Emma Camp has pointed out that Schenck v.
 United States did not actually address the question of whether or not it is illegal to "shout fire in a crowded theater", since this analogy was simply non-binding dictum used to illustrate Justice Holmes' point.

+Ken White, an attorney and owner of Popehat, has stated that even though Schenck v.
+United States affirmed that the First Amendment is not absolute, "you can't shout fire in a crowded theater" is frequently used as a red herring when discussing whether or not a particular instance of speech falls under exceptions set by the Supreme Court.
+Citing the later ruling of United States v.
+Stevens, White also pointed out that the currently accepted limitations to the First Amendment are narrow and well-defined, and the court is unlikely to introduce new ones based on balancing the value that some speech possesses with the potential harm it does to society.